-The Religious Education Curriculum begins with a general introduction to the New Testament and the Old Testament First and Second Forms.
-Students are invited to allow their own present day 'stories' to interact with both the Hebrew and Christian stories.
-During Third Form students explore human relationship and growth, with particular attention given to Christian approach toward human sexuality.
-Fourth Form students are introduced to world religions and traditions, and in Fifth Form the students meet Jesus in the Gospels and attempt to integrate his values into their lives.
+The Religious Education Curriculum begins with the Christian Living Curriculum taught at the first to third forms.
+The curriculum at this level focuses on a general introduction to the New Testament and the Old Testament.
+Fourth Form students may choose to pursue the two-year CSEC Religious Education curriculum.
+Fourth and fifth form students will have Christian Living sessions once per month on Tuesday mornings.
 Finally, during the two years of Sixth Form, students examine ethical principles that govern the process of making moral decisions, consider a variety of ethical issues, and examine the direction of their life in the areas of relationships, sexuality and ethics.